SHASTAlink/DiSCoKit/README.md

 This is a **research experiment framework** for studying human-AI interaction.
 It allows researchers to:

 1. **Define experimental conditions** with different AI presentations (names, icons, personalities, behaviors)
+2. **Configure study-wide settings** like identity protection templates and IRB information
-2. **Embed in survey platforms** like Qualtrics for seamless integration
+3. **Embed in survey platforms** like Qualtrics for seamless integration
-3. **Collect structured conversation data** with complete metadata
+4. **Collect structured conversation data** with complete metadata
-4. **Analyze interactions** across conditions to answer research questions
+5. **Analyze interactions** across conditions to answer research questions

 **Example Research Questions:**
 - Does giving AI a human name affect user trust?